DionKill/ps4-linux-tutorial/README.md

 	1. For CachyOS, use the 5.15.25-rc1 version with the bootargs.txt.
 4. Choose your distro and and rename it psxitarch.tar.** (xz or gz), seriously remember this is your distro

----
+### Choosing a method of installation
 Now the fun part, copying the files to wherever you want to install your distro.
 There are three routes: one is the internal drive, then one that might work if you have an expensive (more than 15$ or € or $ or whatever) "USB to SATA" adapter, and one that works on every adapter and USB device (even pendrives).

 ### Internal HDD installation
 > [!CAUTION]
-> This shit on the internal HDD is slow.
+> This shit is slow.
 Be careful and prepare your balls for imminent explosion.

 <details>
 	<summary>Internal HDD</summary>

-## Internal HDD installation
+#### Internal HDD installation
 FTP to your PS4.
 Go to the `/data/` folder, and create the folder `/boot/linux/` and place your bzImage and initramfs in there.
 Then, go to `/user/system/`, create a folder called boot, and paste your distro in there.